 Discussed Golden Eagle with my grandfather-in-law, Harold Leroy Hart, when he and Shirley are over for dinner.
 Harold was a bell-hop in the Golden Eagle Hotel in the 1930s and knew Johnny Bartosh.
 Harold passes away on March 07, 2000.

 May 31, 2000 last day work at Guardian:

 Bob threw going away party previous Friday, May 26th.
 Discussed making this a regular "Tradition" to meet for drink and cigars on Fridays.

 More study on Grindstone, study on Plato & theory of Ideals leads to idea that Grindstone as concept can live on.
-Discuss with Henrik idea of resurrecting Grindstone and he supports it.
+Phone conversation with Henrik while he was still living in Bend about the idea of resurrecting the Grindstone and he supports it.

 November 6, 2002: letter to Ray Bartosh in Austin, Texas

 I enjoyed our conversation today, and I appreciate your time.
 Enclosed you will find a compilation of information I have found related to the Golden Eagle Cigar Store, the Grindstone Club, and the Bartosh family.
 These copies are yours to keep, as is the token.
 My plan is to produce a coherent story for the Shasta Historical Society’s Covered Wagon 2003.
 I am on the editorial committee this year, and am working on several stories but this is my "pet project."
 The information is just raw data at this point, a list of virtually everything I’ve been able to find thus far and I hope you will be able to fill in some of the blanks.
 I have some specific questions, but please feel free to add anything.
 My questions are: